HristinaStoyanova68/Angular-Project/README.md

 ## Features

+**1. Dropdown Navigation for Collections from Navbar:**

+Our application includes a dropdown menu on navigation bar containing the names of the various collections.
+This feature enables users to easily and swiftly navigate to their preferred collection, allowing them to explore the recipes within it effortlessly.

+**2. Home Page Navigation:**

-**Collections Dropdown Menu:**
+- **Collections Dropdown Menu:**
-Our application features a dropdown menu **Meal Chises** showcasing the names of the following collections:
+Our application features a dropdown menu **Meal Choices** showcasing the names of the following collections:
 - salads
 - mains
 - desserts

 - **Last Arrivals:**
 Additionally, we provide a last arrivals collection displaying the most recent recipes added to our platform.
 This will showcases the latest additions from all collections, providing users with a quick glance at the most recent recipes available.

-**2. Dropdown Navigation for Collections:**

-Our application includes a dropdown menu on navigation bar containing the names of the various collections.
-This feature enables users to easily and swiftly navigate to their preferred collection, allowing them to explore the recipes within it effortlessly.

 **3. User Authentication:**

 Secure user authentication ensures a personalized experience for each member with their created recipes.

 ## How it works